HarryElSuzio/np_skinshop/README.md

 ## NP_SKINSHOP

-This is a simple interface that allows the user to see thumb pictures of the clothes before applying them.
-This is just the interface basic implementation, if you want it to work with your framework you'll need to do some changes to the code.
-Anyways, this repo is no longer supported and any you'll need to solve any problems by yourself.
-Fell free to fork it and make your own version.
+This is a simple, but very inneficient way of displaying all the game clothes and props in a pretty(ish) way.
+This is just the interface code, so you'll still need to implement it to your server.
+Feel free to use it and/or post different versions.
+Though, please don't forget to link the repositorie as the source-code.

 Ps.
-The CSS is garbage, I was still learning the basics when I built this, a refresh is higly recommended if you want it to look better or to have any responsiveness.
+The interface HTML is horrendous, it's just huge, so handle it carrefully.
+Also the CSS is very bad, as this was one of my first projects.
+A interface rebuild is recommended.

 Demonstration: https://streamable.com/ne6wn